 Hi!
 I’m Kelly.
-I’m the director of Who Is NOBODY?
+I wrote a book about how I finally reached my happy weight (20+ years ago)… after a 10 year struggle.
+I’m also the director of Who Is NOBODY?
 It’s a classroom-based kit that helps people build self-esteem by discovering their interests and using them to help others.
-Recently I completed a book about how I finally lost weight (18 years ago) after a 10 year struggle.

 My weight-loss story is just one part of me

 I love ALL animals.
 They remind you of what’s important; spend time with those you love.
 Experiences are the only things you can take with you.
 Animals also teach us about unconditional love.
 And they take lots of naps.
 Sleep is medicine.
 I don’t get enough!